lelsheri/system-v10/erpnext/docs/user/manual/en/customize-erpnext/articles/field-types.md

 - Column Break

-Since ERPNext has multiple column layout, using Column Breaks, you can divide set of fields side-by-side.
+Since Revalue ERP has multiple column layout, using Column Breaks, you can divide set of fields side-by-side.

 - Currency